 10.1 You agree to pay fees for the Services, which may be charged on an hourly basis.
 Goods and Services Tax (“GST”) at the prevailing rate will be added to and forms part of our fees (where applicable).
 It is a fundamental term of this Contract that we look to you as the responsible party for the payment of our fees and expenses.
 This is despite the fact that part of our fees and expenses may relate to Services provided to other entities and/or individuals.

-10.2 All fees are billed in NZD unless otherwise stated in our engagement letter.
+10.2 All fees are billed in NZD unless otherwise stated in our Client Services Agreement.

 10.3 You agree to pay our reasonable out of pocket expenses incurred in connection with the Services.
 The charge will be calculated as the amounts we incur (net of any GST input tax credit to which we are entitled) plus GST as applicable.
 If out of pocket expenses exceed $200, we reserve the right to forward details to you for payment direct to the supplier of the expense.

-10.4 Where possible, we will give you an estimate of our fees in the Engagement Letter (or Proposal).
+10.4 Where possible, we will give you an estimate of our fees in the Client Services Agreement (or Proposal).
 Any fee estimate is based on our current understanding of the circumstances and scope of work required, and therefore is not binding on us.

 10.6 We may charge interest on amounts which are overdue by more than a month at a rate capped at 10%, except for any Audit, Review or Other Assurance engagement.
 If your account remains unpaid and there is no satisfactory explanation for non-payment we may: